University Handbook, Section H:

 H23 Administration.
 The Dean of Global Campus is responsible to the Provost and works with the college deans, department heads, and other administrators to provide courses and programs.
 Initiatives come from faculty, departments, and colleges with Global Campus staff also offering suggestions as to educational needs of Kansans and others.
 The appropriate academic departments are responsible for ensuring that duly approved courses are offered and qualified faculty members are used.

 H24 Instruction.
-For courses offered through the Global Campus to meet degree requirements, the class must be conducted on the same basis as an on-campus course with regard to academic rigor.
+For courses offered through Global Campus to meet degree requirements, the class must be conducted on the same basis as an on-campus course with regard to academic rigor.
 The appropriate department and college must approve all credit courses and programs.
 Services to students should be adequate and where feasible, similar to those of on-campus students.
 Full-time faculty members usually teach the courses and instructors must meet the standards of preparation and experience expected of on-campus classes.
 The department head and dean are responsible for the selection of qualified faculty members and for providing proper orientation for new instructors.
 The appropriate department head and dean must approve their appointments.
 Graduate Council approval is required for courses bearing graduate credit.

 H25 Financing.
 For credit and non-credit programs tuition, registration fees, and other fees are assessed to cover the costs of instruction, delivery, hard costs and other incidental costs connected with the conduct of the courses and programs.

 H26 Non-credit programs, conferences, short courses, and workshops.
 Conferences are held on-campus or off-campus in locations in Kansas or out of state.
 They are typically conducted in a face-to-face setting but content could be delivered electronically.
 Non-credit programs could be stand-alone programs or delivered in conjunction with credit courses.
 While members of the university community are involved, participants typically are drawn from outside the university.
-All conferences, short courses, and workshops sponsored by K-State for which fees are collected or for which university facilities are used are coordinated by Global Campus.
+All conferences, short courses, and workshops sponsored by Kansas State University for which fees are collected or for which university facilities are used are coordinated by the Division of Global Campus.
 The division collects all fees and pays all bills associated with the activity.
 An itemized budget demonstrating that the program is financially self-supporting must be prepared for each program.
 Faculty and departmental support is limited to academic support and should not duplicate or replace the services available through Global Campus.
 The fees based on supplying professional coordination services support the Global Campus non-credit staff.

 H28 Regents Educational Communications Center.
-Established by the Kansas Board of Regents in June 1986, the RECC was established with federal, state, and institutional funds, including a congressional appropriation for the design and construction of a physical facility to serve the needs of K-State as well as other Kansas Regents communication needs and initiatives.
+Established by the Kansas Board of Regents in June 1986, the RECC was established with federal, state, and institutional funds, including a congressional appropriation for the design and construction of a physical facility to serve the needs of Kansas State University as well as other Kansas Regents communication needs and initiatives.
 Equipped and staffed to serve learners and other users world-wide, the primary mission of the center is to develop and enrich the human resources within Kansas by providing increased access to educational opportunity at all levels through communications technology.
 Bob Dole Hall houses the 32,000-square-foot center, which is equipped with state-of-the-art digital technologies.
 Its physical spaces include studios, an educational development laboratory, non-linear editing suites, video conference rooms, an electronic classroom, uplinking capabilities, and a mobile production unit.
 Productions utilize satellite, fiber optics, interactive video disks, computer-assisted instructional modules, ITFS, and low-power TV, as well as distribution to cable and television stations.

 An International Activities Council, appointed by the provost, provides further international coordination.
 In addition to faculty members from several colleges and programs, the IAC includes one student representative.
 The APIP serves as an ex officio member.